nmfaulkner/audioChromeExtension/README.md

-# budgetChromeExtension
+# audioChromeExtension
-A budget tracker chrome extension
+This chrome extension reads highlighted text to you.
+Useful for emails, long articles etc.